eagle-io/docs/source/api/resources/historic.rst

 Retrieve historic data from multiple nodes
 ------------------------------------------
-Retrieve historic data from multiple nodes in a single request using **id's**.
+Retrieve historic data from multiple nodes in a single request using **node id's**.
+You can use the automatically assigned *_id's* or your own *customId's* prepended with '@'.

 .. note::
     Only available for Location and Parameter nodes.